Plushie Fetish

 Cultural & subcultural evolution

 Public awareness was heavily shaped, and distorted, by George Gurley's 2001 Vanity Fair article on the furry hobby, which was widely criticised by furries for portraying the fandom as inherently sexual and for over-associating it with plushophilia; the Wikipedia article notes the interest has "erroneously been described as a common occurrence within the furry fandom" as a result.
 Within the fandom, plushophilia (alongside "pool-toy" interests) was one of the practices opposed by the late-1990s Burned Fur movement, which sought to distance furry from overtly sexual sub-interests.
-From the 2010s the topic became less obscure online, with the Reddit community r/plushlove founded in 2012 and r/plushophile in 2013.
+From the 2010s the topic became less obscure online, with dedicated communities such as the subreddits r/plushlove and r/plushophile giving it a small, self-identified presence.
 A specialised term, ursusagalmatophilia, is sometimes used for an attraction focused specifically on teddy bears.

 In practice